ecoacoustics/metadata-standard/filenames.md

 ## Extensions

-A filename **MUST** end with a valid audio file extension, such as:
+A filename **MUST** end with a file extension, and **SHOULD** be and extension used for audio.
+For example:

 - `.flac`
 - `.wav`
 - `.mp3`

+An extension **MUST** match the actual file format of the audio file.

 ## Components

+Each piece of information in a filename is called a component.
 You **MUST** separate components of the filename with an underscore (`_`).
+The sole exception to this is the extension component which is separated with a period (`.`).

 For example: